 Doctors prescribe newer drugs over warfarin for several reasons.
 First, they require no regular patient monitoring or blood tests.
 (Warfarin requires at least one blood test and doctor’s visit each month to check its efficacy.)
 Doctors also like that the newer anticoagulants were designed to avoid warfarin’s risks, including brain hemorrhages and other dangerous bleeding events.
 Unlike warfarin, the newer blood thinners don’t require any dietary or lifestyle changes, which appeals to doctors and patients alike.

-But other aspects concern doctors.
+But other aspects concern doctors who hesitate to prescribe these newer anticoagluants.
 “The good news is you now have an alternative to warfarin,” said Dr. Alan Jacobson.
 Dr. Jacobson, director of anticoagulation services at the Veterans Administration (VA) in Loma Linda, CA, adds: “The bad news is you can kill a patient as easily with the new drug as you could with the old drug.”
 If not prescribed properly, these new drugs can cause even more serious problems than warfarin.
 Worryingly, the side effects are just as extreme.

 Side Effects of Anticoagulants

-Pradaxa, Eliquis and Xarelto are the most commonly prescribed new anticoagulants.
+Among newer anticoagulants, doctors may prescribe Pradaxa, Eliquis or Xarelto.
 Each blood thinner has distinct benefits, though most side effects are the same (with the exception of nausea with Eliquis).
 The most common newer anticoagulant side effects include:

 - Easy bruising and minor bleeding